lwidm/nvim/README.md

 #### 6. Install CMake
 1. Download the cmake installer from the [official website](https://cmake.org/download/)
 2. Install CMake by running the installer.
-3. Make sure CMake is added to your system PATH (this should happen during the installation process).
+3. Make sure CMake is added to your system PATH (this should happen during the installation process)

 #### 7. Install clang, clangd and msvc using latest release of **Visual Studio Community Edition**
 1. Download latest release of **Visual Studio Community Edition** from [here](https://visualstudio.microsoft.com)